ebeneditos/telegram.bot/index.md

 **Note:** As soon as you add new handlers to `dispatcher`, they are in effect.

-**Note:** The `Filters` object contains a number of functions that filter incoming messages for text, images, status updates and more.
+**Note:** The `MessageFilters` object contains a number of functions that filter incoming messages for text, images, status updates and more.
 Any message that returns `TRUE` for at least one of the filters passed to `MessageHandler` will be accepted.
 You can also write your own filters if you want.

 ## Commands with arguments